EmilioPeJu/dls_ade/docs/all_other_system_testing.rst

 Checkout Module System Testing
 ------------------------------

 Checkout module has four tests; a standard checkout, a checkout with a branch change and the checkout of an entire area or ioc domain.
-These shouldn't be affected by any other test because the check is to simply compare what has been checked out to what is on the repo.
+The multi clone tests use the designated mock repository area so that the tests will not be affected by module additions to the root areas.

 .. _list-branches-st: